Athaliah8/capstone_module_one/README.md

 Pictures used are from pexels from the following:

-Cottonbro
+Cottonbro,
-Cristiano Silva
+Cristiano Silva,
-Lucas Pezeta
+Lucas Pezeta,
-Muhammaftaha Ibrahim
+Muhammaftaha Ibrahim,
 Nina

 ## 🤝 Contributing